Senior Dog Food Recommendation Guide: Read the Data Before the Age Label

-Label Checks
+Label Checklist

-| Item | What to Check | Why It Matters |
+| Item | What to Check First | How to Read It |

 |---|---|---|

-| Protein | Amount and source quality | Healthy seniors need muscle support. |
+| Protein | Source and digestibility | Healthy seniors need muscle support.
+Check whether the formula relies on named animal ingredients or raises the protein number with plant proteins. |

-| Phosphorus/sodium | Disclosure and values | Kidney and heart contexts change priorities. |
+| Phosphorus/sodium | Disclosure and actual values | Kidney and heart contexts need numbers, not just vague support claims. |

-Evinutri Conclusion
+Evinutri Takeaway

 Read the Evinutri senior nutrition guide